ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: requirement}

-For more information about the command options, see [VPC CLI Reference: `ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).
+The following examples illustrate how to create zonal and regional shares with or without mount target and different access modes.
+For more information about command options and syntax, see [VPC CLI Reference: `ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).

-### Gathering required information from the CLI
+### Gathering required information for file share creation
 {: #fs-vpc-getinfo-cli}

 Before you run the `ibmcloud is share-create` command, you can gather information that you need for provisioning a share by viewing information about other file shares, mount targets, and file storage profiles.